abhisheksarkar30/java-tests/PerformanceAgent/README.md

 From within apps directory, please follow:- </br>
 ### Hotlinking

-For realtime addition of agent to an active java process:
+For dynamic or realtime addition of agent to an active java process: (uses agentmain method for class transformation)
 1. Start the test.jar(test application to log) using below command:- </br>
 	***java -jar test.jar***